 Student Loans for a Certificate Program

 The fourth option is applying for student loans to cover the cost of a certificate program.
-Unlike a degree program, certificate programs are generally not eligible for student loans.
+Unlike a degree program, certificate programs are generally not eligible for federal student loans.

 In the case that your certificate program is eligible for federal financial aid, it’s worth filling out the Free Application for Federal Student Aid (FAFSA®).
 This form will help determine your eligibility for federal aid, including federal student loans.

-But private loans may be an option.
+But private graduate student loans may be an option.
 Note that private student loans are not subject to the same requirements as federal student loans and don’t offer the same borrower protections, such as the option to pursue Public Service Loan Forgiveness or deferment protections.
 Be sure to shop around and read all the terms and conditions closely.

 Pros of private student loans:

-• Don’t need to dip into savings.
+• You won’t need to deplete your savings.